 To conclude your gluten-free day, it must be with gluten-free dessert.
 This seems like a mouth-watering option, and yes, it is.
 There are a variety of gluten-free desserts that you can eat after dinner.
 These include:

 Going gluten-free means reducing bread and wheat preparations in your meals.
-Cakes, pies, alcoholic beverages, pasta, and oily food like french fries and burgers should also be completely eliminated from your diet.
-If you’re still unsure about what foods fall into the gluten-free category, consult a dietitian or doctor for the best advice.
+Cakes, pies, alcoholic beverages, pasta, and oily food like french fries and burgers should also be eliminated.
+If you’re still unsure what foods fall into the gluten-free category, consult a dietitian or doctor for the best advice.

 Amelia Smith